Are you heading to Prague for an amazing weekend away? Then here’s how to plan the perfect 3 days in Prague including the best things to see & do!

 It almost doesn’t matter where you stay in the city as you’ll be able to walk to most places.

 I stayed in the Jewish Quarter, and even walking across the city up to Petrin Tower took about 30 minutes, so it’s very compact.

 Saying that, I did clock up 24,000 steps one day so make sure you pack comfortable walking shoes!

-Anyway, this is what to do in Prague in 3 days starting at Charles Bridge!
+Anyway, these are the best things to do in Prague in just 3 days.
+First place, Charles Bridge!